Moderate

 Family-run licensed Florida general contractor (30+ years experience) building foundation and wheeled tiny homes since 2014.
 Foundation homes from $78,000 (288 sq ft) to $192,000+ (1,051 sq ft).
 Also develops tiny home communities across Florida, including Braveheart Community in Cocoa.

-Foundation builds THOW Florida Building Code compliant ADU
+Foundation builds THOW ADU

 Service areas: florida